PROGRAM DURATION & FORMAT

 The program is given in two different rhythms, with the same classes.

-Option 2: Academic Studies followed by a full-time internship - 12 months.
+Full-Time Option: Academic Studies followed by a full-time internship - 12 months.

 Courses take place on our Paris Campus.